expert care for lasting back pain relief

 Achilles tendonitis is an overuse injury of the achilles tendon which is the band of tissue that connects the calf muscles at the back of the leg to your heel bone.
 We often see patients suffering from achilles pain when running, although it is also common to older people who play sports such as tennis or running only at the weekends, as the tendon weakens with age.

-Although complete rest and anti-inflammatory pain killers may improve mild symptoms, the mainstay of foot physiotherapy treatment is to build up the strength and function of the achilles tendon.
-We also use dry needling, and shockwave therapy to help ease the pain.
+Although complete rest and anti-inflammatory pain killers may improve mild symptoms, the mainstay of foot achilles tendon pain treatment is to build up the strength and function of the achilles tendon.
+We also use dry needling, and shockwave therapy to help ease the pain, short-term pain reduction in 2-4 weeks, noticeable improvement takes 6-8 weeks, but a full recovery usually takes 3-6 months.

 Ankle Sprains and Strains

 Suffering from an ankle injury is painful and affects the quality of your everyday life.
 You may be uncomfortable or, in the worst of circumstances, lose your entire mobility.
 Depending on the severity of the injury, the recovery time for a sprained ankle is often lengthy.
-Physiotherapy is often the preferred treatment for ankle pain.
+Physiotherapy is often the preferred option for ankle sprain treatment.

 When you sprain your ankle, you injure the ligaments of your ankle.
 If you strain your ankle, you’ve injured the tendons of the muscles around your ankle, see above for achilles tendonitis.
-During your assessment we will diagnose which type of injury applies to you and treat you accordingly.
+During your assessment we will diagnose which type of injury applies to you and treat you accordingly, mild ones see improvement in 1 week with full recovery in 2-3 weeks, moderate ones take 6-8 weeks to full recover and severe ones generally take 3-4 months for a full recovery.

 Why Choose Us